Carrefour City: Carrefour City

+Defunct store formats

 Carrefour City Café

 Carrefour City Café was an experimental urban convenience store format that offers hot beverages and food items for consumption on the spot or take away.
 Over 700 takeaway items (snacks, sandwiches, cold drinks, bread and pastries, etc.) were to be available for city dwellers in the 100 to 150m² stores.
 The first Carrefour City Café opened in Bordeaux on December 16, 2010 before a second unit followed in early 2011.
 After nearly two years of market testing, the café format was abandoned.